 It can be scary when stocks decline.
 And even normal market volatility can be uncomfortable, especially with large day-to-day stock market moves.
-The market’s increase over time has raised the level of the Dow Jones Industrial Average (Dow) and, as a result, 100-point shifts have become more common.
+The market’s increase over time has raised the level of the Dow Jones Industrial Average (Dow), and as a result, 100-point (or even larger) shifts have become more common.
 That’s because 100 points aren’t what they used to be.

-Let’s use the Dow’s milestone of 20,000.
-At this level, a gain or loss of 100 points would be less than 1% – it’s actually just 0.5%.
-In the 1970s and ’80s, a day when the Dow dropped 100 points was a big loss, as the table below shows.
-But more recently, daily Dow moves have frequently been 100 points or more.
-Of course, daily fluctuations sometimes pile up, and there’s always the possibility of a market pullback.
-But you’ll undoubtedly see more headlines when the Dow drops 100 points than when it rises 100 points.
+Looking back, a day when the Dow moved 100 points was a big gain or loss in the 1970s and 1980s.
+But more recently, daily Dow moves frequently have been 100 points or more.
+Of course, daily fluctuations sometimes pile up, and as we’ve seen recently, there’s always the possibility of a market pullback.

 |Average Dow Price||% Decline for 100-point Drop|

-Remember that selling is not your only option to limit losses.
-Review your portfolio with your financial advisor and rebalance to the appropriate mix of stocks and bonds, if necessary.
-You also can consider adding stocks at lower prices to take advantage of such market moves.
+Instead of worrying when the Dow drops 100 points or so, remember that’s just normal volatility.
+If you’re concerned about bigger declines, review your portfolio with your financial advisor.
+If necessary, rebalance to the appropriate mix of stocks and bonds, and be prepared to consider adding stock investments at lower prices to take advantage of such market moves.